Israel-Lebanon conflict explained in 5 charts and maps – DW – 10/06/2024

 On the Israeli side, approximately 34 people have died in northern Israel throughout the exchange of fire on the border, according to government reports.
 Additionally, around 68,000 residents from northern communities remain displaced, according to the Knesset, the Israeli parliament.

 The ground invasion has resulted in increased military casualties within the IDF.
-On Wednesday, just one day after the invasion commenced, the IDF confirmed the deaths of eight soldiers — the first fatalities of the ground campaign.
-On Friday, Hezbollah claimed to have killed 17 Israeli soldiers in clashes near the border."
+On Wednesday, just one day after the start of the invasion, the IDF confirmed the deaths of eight soldiers — the first fatalities of the ground campaign in Lebanon.
+On Friday, Hezbollah claimed to have killed 17 Israeli soldiers in clashes near the border.

 Edited by: Andreas Illmer